The 6 best curlers for short hair – rated and reviewed by our beauty experts

 Reviewed by: Rebecca Fearn

-If you want something cheap and cheerful that still gets the job, this is your pick.
-While there are no high-tech features (there's just one switch that turns the curler on and allows you to choose one of three heat settings), this tool gave me gorgeous, defined curls on the very first go and was easy to use - even for a beginner like me.
+If you want something cheap and cheerful that still gets the job done well enough, this is your pick.
+While there are no high-tech features (there's just one switch that turns the curler on and allows you to choose one of three heat settings), this tool gave me gorgeous, defined curls on the very first go and was easy to use – even for a beginner like me.

-While the tool uses "Advanced Heat Tech" to maintains optimum temperature during use, I couldn’t seem to find any other key features that helped to maintain the health of hair (such as a coated barrel, for example).
-However, I was able to style effectively in about 10 seconds, so I didn't have to hold the heat on my hair for too long.
+While the tool utilises "Advanced Heat Tech" to maintains optimum temperature during use, I couldn’t seem to find any other key features that helped to maintain the health of hair (such as a coated barrel, for example).
+But I was able to style sections effectively in about 10 seconds, so I didn't have to use direct heat on my hair for too long.

-Creating smooth, glossy and defined "mid-sized" curls that were easy to comb out into loose waves with a little product, this tool is surprisingly versatile and really gives you great results for its very humble price.
+Creating smooth, glossy and defined "mid-sized" curls that brushed nicely into loose waves alongside a little product, this tool is surprisingly versatile – I think the results are great for its very humble price.

 4. BaByliss 9000 Cordless Curling Tong